ninoschelcher/frontend-data/README.md

   - **Location** — Data that consists of Latitude and Longitude (number)
   - **AreaId** — Number to identify specific garage, can be combined to find geo location of garage with charging point (number/text)

+I'm gonna combine these 2 datasets, there will probably be some entries that dont exist in both datasets which means that they won't be taken into the final visualization.

 ### Questions I need to answer without the datasets
 - **How big is the average car parking spot?** — Required to calculate/visualize how many bikes could fit in a parking spot.
 - **How long and wide is the average bicycle?** — Required to calculate how bikes could fit in a parking spot, I will probably take a regular city bike for this.